cstephen/hashtag-count/README.md

 ### Connection status callbacks and a warning about rate limiting

-Although Twitter Streaming API connections are designed to remain open indefinitely, there are [several reasons why your connection may get disconnected](https://dev.twitter.com/streaming/overview/connecting#disconnections). hashtag-count will attempt to reconnect automatically.
+Although Twitter Streaming API connections are designed to remain open indefinitely, there are [several reasons why your application may get disconnected](https://dev.twitter.com/streaming/overview/connecting#disconnections).
+This module will attempt to reconnect automatically.
 How long it takes to reconnect largely depends on whether your application is being [rate limited by Twitter](https://dev.twitter.com/streaming/overview/connecting#rate-limiting).

-This module allows you to set `connectingCb`, `reconnectingCb`, and `connectedCb` callbacks to respond to these events:
+You can set the optional `connectingCb`, `reconnectingCb`, and `connectedCb` callbacks to report and react to these events:

 ```javascript
 var connectingCb = function () {